simbiotica/SimbioticaCartoDBBundle/Resources/doc/configuration.rst

 All fields are required.
 For each connection, a service is created.

-Check the CartoDB\Connection class to see which methods are available.
-Some of them (table structure manipulation) are not yet adapted from v1 API, and may not work.
+Check the documentation on Simbiotica\cartoDBclient-PHP library to see what methods are available in the service.